mikich-k2v/K2View-Academy/articles/34_JMX_statistics/02_JMX_infoformat.md

 #### Resources

-Statistics about general information on systems resources are displayed:
+This section displays statistics about general information on system resources:

 ``` Number of LU in the systems```